theobald-software/theobald-software.github.io/content/_en/xtract-is/hierarchy.md

 **Tip:** To get information on the basics, refer to [Getting Started with Xtract IS](./getting-started). <br>

-### How to use the Xtract BW Hierarchy component
+### How to use the Xtract Hierarchy component
 {% include _content/en/xis-specific/define-extraction.md %}

-More information on working with the Xtract BW Hierarchy component is provided in the following sections.
+More information on working with the Xtract Hierarchy component is provided in the following sections.

 ---